 Rum had the advantage that it did not go bad, so despite not being sanctioned by the Navy's Victualling Board, after Penn took Jamaica where rum production was commonplace, rum was frequently substituted for beer.
 The British Navy's use of rum as an alternative to beer in the West Indies was officially recognised in 1731 when new regulations stipulated that in lieu of beer a daily ration of half a pint or 2 gills (275ml) of rum be issued.
 By 1739 and the newly declared war against the Spanish the daily rum ration had become standard practice in the West Indies station.
 Predictably this resulted in drunken insubordination and rum-induced accidents in the rigging.

 Victualling Commissioners' emblem above the river gate at Royal Victoria Victualling Yard, Deptford, London

 Enter Admiral Vernon, much admired due to his firm but humane treatment of the ranks, but also for dividing a sizable heist of gold and silver amongst his men in contravention to admiralty orders after capturing Porto Bello from the Spanish.
-On 21 August, 1740, in an attempt to combat drunkenness, the Admiral issued his infamous Order to Captains No. 349.
-This dictated that the standard daily issue of half-pint, neat, high-proof rum be replaced with two servings of a one quarter of a pint, diluted 4:1 with water, one serving to be before noon and the other at the end of the working day.
+On the 21st of August 1740, in an attempt to combat drunkenness, the Admiral issued his infamous Order to Captains No. 349.
+This dictated that the standard daily issue of half-pint, neat, high-proof rum be replaced with two servings of one-quarter of a pint, diluted 4:1 with water, one serving to be before noon and the other at the end of the working day.

 Admiral Edward 'Old Grog' Vernon.
 Portrait by Thomas Gainsborough